 If the endpoint contains a slash (/), it will be interpreted as a path to a UNIX domain socket.
-The family will be socket.AF_UNIX and address will be the path as a string.
+The family will be socket.
+AF_UNIX and address will be the path as a string.

 '''

-baseplate.config.Timespan(text)
+baseplate.config.Timespan (text)

+A span of time.

 '''